 All leave time must be recorded on the employee's monthly timesheet and/or leave report.

-All SHRA Non-Exempt (subject to FLSA overtime regulations) are required to submit an electronic timesheet/leave report every two weeks (schedule).
-Supervisors must review and approve all employees' time records prior to 4:00 pm the Monday following the two-week reporting period.
+All SHRA Non-Exempt (subject to FLSA overtime regulations) are required to submit an electronic timesheet every two weeks (schedule).
+Supervisors must review and approve all employees' time records prior to 5:00 pm the Monday following the two-week reporting period.

 All leave accruing EHRA and SHRA Exempt (not subject to FLSA overtime regulations) employees are required to certify their leave report each month via web entry on Self Service Banner.
 All employee leave report certification must be completed and submitted to their supervisor for approval by the first day of the following month (i.e. June leave report is due July 1).
-Supervisors are required to review and approve all their employees' web leave certifications by the fifth of the following month (i.e. June leave report must be approved by July 5th).
+Supervisors are required to review and approve all their employees' web leave certifications by the second day of the following month (i.e. June leave report must be approved by July 2th).
+If the 1st or 2nd should fall on a weekend and/or holiday, all time should be submitted and/or approved the next business day.

 SHRA Non-Exempt Time and Leave Calendar and Instructions